umts/dev-training/DEV-README.md

 Collaborators
 -------------
-The list of users that will be added as collaborators is defined in a method in `lib/umts_training.rb`.
+The list of users that will be added as collaborators is defined in the `colaborators.yml` file.
 It isn't possible, unfortunately, to use the API to get those users, since listing team membership isn't a thing a regular organization member can do.